seamusdemora/PiFormulae/SHT3X_T&H_Sensor.md

 -rw-r--r-- 1 root root 4096 Jun  2 21:55 update_interval
 ```

-Which we see matches the [kernel documentation for the SHT3X](https://www.kernel.org/doc/html/latest/hwmon/sht3x.html). *This must be the place!*
+Which we see matches the [kernel documentation for the SHT3X](https://www.kernel.org/doc/html/latest/hwmon/sht3x.html). *This must be the place!*  We don't actually need to interact directly with `sysfs` in this recipe; this paragraph was simply to illustrate how to find the files and folders relevant to the SHT3X in `sysfs`.

 ### 5. A "one-shot" script to see some T&H readings